IBM/sms-analysis-with-wks/README.md

 In the following examples, replace `username` and `password` with your own **NLU** credentials.
 In this first example, we will also be adding an `entites.model` argument to the query string.
 Replace this value with your own **WKS** model ID.

-The SMS text is URL encoded as it is passed as a query argument.
+The SMS text is URL encoded as it is passed as a query argument when we use old authenication mechanism of username/password.
+For new authentication mechanism of using IAM key, we pass sms as simple text argument.
 Note that the model used to train and evaluate entities is based on a few sample SMS offers, which are located in the [data](data) directory of the local repository.

 After issuing this cURL command, it is clear in the server response that we can see domain specific entities like `Offer`, `Offer_Period`, and `Merchant`.

 ```
-Note: Replace API URL in below command with the one copied in step 2.
+Note: If using an IAM API key for authentication, use the first curl command and if using old authentication then use second curl command.
 ```

 ```